How Much Does the MCAT Cost? The REAL Costs Analyzed

 To register, you must create an AAMC account and have your login information available.
 If you already have an AAMC account, you do not need to create another one.
 It’s also a good idea to have your valid, MCAT-accepted ID with you when you register to ensure your registration matches your ID exactly.

-Select your preferred date as well as a few alternative dates in case your first choice is not available.
+Select your preferred date, along with a few alternative dates in case your first choice is unavailable.
 You will pay for the MCAT when you register.
-VISA, MasterCard, and American Express are accepted, and this includes debit cards with the VISA or MasterCard logo.
+VISA, MasterCard, and American Express are accepted, including debit cards with the VISA or MasterCard logo.
 AAMC does not accept any other form of payment.
 Payment is processed immediately.

 If you hope to qualify for the AAMC Fee Assistance Program, you must be approved before you register.
 The review to determine if you qualify for fee assistance takes about 10 business days.